scuzzydude/asimov/asimov.md

 James found Joe on the river at San Felipe where James explained his quest.
 His father had died when he was young, and he was trying to put together missing pieces.
 His father had told him that this painting was the secret to a great treasure, and when his son was old enough, he should go to Texas and find the cabin.
 His father had died before explaining any more.

 "I knew your father," said Joe.
-"He was a scoundrel, the *Los Diablos Tejanos* was looking for him, but he only stole to support his work, which was the study of the magic people of the forest?"
+"He was a scoundrel, the *Los Diablos Tejanos* was looking for him, but he only stole to support his work, which was the study of the magic people of the forest."

 "Like Leprechauns?"
 James asked.